hrfee/jfa-go/README.md

 # ![jfa-go](images/jfa-go-banner-wide.svg)

 A rewrite of [jellyfin-accounts](https://github.com/hrfee/jellyfin-accounts) in Go.
-It has feature parity\* with the Python version, but should be faster.
+It has feature parity with the Python version, but should be faster.

-\* *currently missing SMTP support.*

 #### Install/usage